Jeera Rice Recipe (Cumin Rice)

 - 4 cloves

 - 1 strand of mace (javitri) (optional).
-You can also skip all the whole spices and just use jeera but you will miss on the other flavors.
+You can also omit all the whole spices mentioned above and just use jeera but you will miss those other flavors.

 3. Saute them on a medium to low flame until jeera gets roasted well and begins to smell good.
 This is the key step that brings out the flavor from jeera.

-4. Optional – You can also add 1 thinly sliced onion and 1 deseeded green chilies.
-Earlier I would use onions, In the recent times I have begun to skip them as my kids don’t prefer onions in jeera rice.
+4. Optional – You can also add 1 thinly sliced small onion and 1 deseeded green chilies or dried red chili.
+Saute until golden, for 7 mins.
+Earlier I would use onions, In the recent times I have begun to omit them as my kids don’t prefer onions in jeera rice.

 Cook Cumin Rice

-8. Cover and pressure cook on a high flame for 1 whistle.
+- Stovetop pressure cooker: Cover and pressure cook on a high flame for 1 whistle.
+Let the pressure release/drop naturally.

-If cooking in a pot, bring the water to a rolling boil on a high heat, turn down the heat.
+- Cooking in a regular pot, bring the water to a rolling boil on a high heat, turn down the heat.
 Cover and cook on a low heat until all of the water is absorbed and the jeera rice is fully cooked.
-Keep checking after every 3 to 4 minutes.
+It takes me about 15 to 17 mins.
+Keep checking after 13 minutes.
 Turn off the stove and keep the pot covered for at least 15 mins for the rice to be done well.

-9. When the pressure releases naturally, open the lid.
-Fluff up the jeera rice gently with a fork.
+9. Open the lid and fluff up the jeera rice gently with a fork.
 You can also add a bit more of ghee if desired.

 Perfectly cooked jeera rice should be fluffy, non-sticky & aromatic.
 To make it the best do follow the tips given below: